 More on the country’s medical sector can be found here:

 - Austria imports workers from Bulgaria, Romania to plug gaps in COVID-19 care

 - Romanian prime minister ‘at risk’ of having caught COVID-19

 After first declaring a state emergency on 16 March, President Klaus Iohannis signed a decree to extend the state of emergency from 15 April to last another 30 days, which parliament approved on 16 April.

-While the country introduced “recommendations” on 22 March, these were made mandatory as of 25 March, the president said on 24 March.
 From 25 March onwards, people were to stay confined in their homes unless they had to go to work, leave the home for medical reasons, shop for essential or help family members in need.
 People over 65, however, were not allowed to leave their homes.
 The military would help the police with enforcing these restrictions, the president added.